glmdgrielson/words/atlas-147.md

 around intimacy, where time in bed was considered just as valuable a currency as any other.
 The textures that oft get cut to frame one's body very often went to sector 148 where the women, and with an increasing frequency the men, wore veils in the name of meeting a high price of modesty.
+This is generally credited as the reason for sector 148 developing a thriving textile industry and some very stunning and beautiful designs.
 Funny how that works out.

 The governor of 147 was of course aware of this reputation and would often receive calls from the governors of other sectors to swap duties.
 This was very